Places Where You Can Salsa Dance in Greenville, SC

 Afternoon Explorations

 Afternoon Explorations is when RMSC is open to the public during the school year.
-They will open back up in the fall of 2025 likely on Thursday and Friday afternoons.
 Guests will have access to the Environmental Science and Sustainability Center, the Rain Forest Room, Marine Lab and Ecology Lab in Harrison Hall of Natural Science as well as the Living History Farm when weather permits.

 RMSC June 2025